Abesuden/C-minus/README.md

 ### *Functions*

 The C- language supports two types of functions, both type `int` and type `void`.
-Remember that, in the C laguage, the type specified in the function header, is the type the needs to be returned at the end of the function.
+Remember that, in the C laguage, the type specified in the function header is the type thq5 needs to be returned at the end of the function.

 [^TOC](#Table-Of-Contents)

 #### *Headers*

-Inside a functions header, there will be variable initialization but again these will only be of type `int`.
+Inside a function header, there will be variable initialization, but these, again, will only be of type `int`.
 Also remember that, like in the C language, the C- language requires the function return type to be defined.
 Below are examples of acceptable function headers:

 ```
 int funOne () {